El Saltillo trail first got its name on the map in October 2020 when it reopened after months of construction work on the trail.

 The start of the hike is fairly easy and because there is not much elevation, there is usually not much change in weather conditions either.
 Yet, I recommend you bring at least one piece of clothing to cover up with just in case, especially if you hike during winter.

-There is, though a steep descent to the hanging bridge and just after, you’ll ascend a steep path which is secured with ropes to hold onto on the steepest parts.
+There is, though a steep descent to the hanging bridge and just after, you’ll ascend a steep path which is secured with ropes to hold onto along the steepest parts.
 This can be a good place to take out your hiking poles, though I found there was plenty to hold onto where it was steep.

 Other than that, be aware that there is not much shade on this trail, so make sure you cover up for the sun and put on eco friendly sunscreen while following the Principles of Leave No Trace.